pyconjp/apac-2013.pycon.jp/sphinx/source/zh/program/timetable.rst

 Doors open at 10:00 AM.

-The PyCon APAC :doc:`sprints` is the event where developers gather, and develop freely on whatever Python project they choose.
+The PyCon APAC :doc:`sprint` is the event where developers gather, and develop freely on whatever Python project they choose.
 You can participate in Sprint without having to participate in day 1 or Day 2 of the main PyCon APAC event.
 Participation is completely free, but lunch and tea are not provided.